acbrun0/aihds/README.md

 OPTIONS:
         --extract-features         Extracts features to CSV files
-        --grid-search              Perform grid search optimization on SVM -h, --help                     Print help information
+    -h, --help                     Print help information
-        --join                     Join features into a single file --libsvm                   Use libsvm format
         --live                     Run IDS in live mode
         --model <MODEL>            Path to model to be loaded --monitor <MONITOR>        IDs to monitor